eitazhou/bridge_played_hands/STATUS.md

 Monday, August 31, 2015
 ===

+Pushed to Internet.

+List of files needing changes because of missing commas created.

+Levin was changed in ./lin_data as a text example of working needed.

 The raw files were pushed out to Github.

 There are approximately 40,600 LIN files.
 There are over 600,000 individual hands within these files.